 Our board of directors has undertaken a review of the independence of each director.
-Based on information provided by each director concerning his or her background, employment and affiliations, our board of directors has determined that each of our directors other than does not have relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" under the Nasdaq's listing rules.
+Based on information provided by each director concerning his or her background, employment and affiliations, our board of directors has determined that none of our directors (other than Ms. Hu and Mr. Reese) have relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of our directors (other than Ms. Hu and Mr. Reese) is "independent" under the Nasdaq's listing rules.
 In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and any transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."